OkonSamuel/EvoTrees.jl/new-API/README.md

 ## Notes

-There's no need to explicitly statuate on whether the arguments that allow the instantiation of a model are `hyper-parameters`, `hyper-params`, `config`, `strategy`.
+There's no need to explicitly rule on whether the arguments that allow the instantiation of a model are `hyper-parameters`, `hyper-params`, `config`, `strategy`.
 Any model developer can use their own prefer terminology, according to their own taste and domain preference without altering with usability of LearnAPI.

 It can essentially come down to: